27 April 2020

 The Firstsite Art Centre in Colchester has just launched a downloadable artist activity pack called ‘Art is where the home is’.
 It includes contributions from critically acclaimed artists including Antony Gormley, Grayson Perry, Jeremy Deller and Gillian Wearing.

 World famous illustrator Quentin Blake has made a series of colouring sheets available free of charge.
-The Scouts have pulled together some great indoor activity ideas.
 The Big Draw is sharing some brilliant ideas and links to downloadable resources from its Twitter feed and there's lots of useful content on the ‘Kids in Museums’ news page too.

 If you'd like to visit some galleries and exhibitions from the safety of your sofa, many of our world leading museums are offering virtual tours, online access to collections, digital image resources, podcasts, videos, creative activities and learning resources.
 The Met has a 'hop in time machine', while the Louvre has developed a virtual reality experience for the ‘Mona Lisa’ - a painting which is normally viewed by more than 20,000 visitors each day!
 Find out more from the following links: